 Requirements and Deadlines

-Please note that applications for the Energy Law concentration may vary.
+Please note that application instructions for the Energy & Natural Resources Law LLM may vary.
 See that program's website for more detailed information.

-Applications received after this date will be reviewed on a space-available basis only.
+Applications received after April 1 will be reviewed on a space-available basis only.

 The University of Tulsa College of Law